2.2 Summary of Material accounting policies

 The Company’s corporate assets (e.g., central office building for providing support to various CGUs) do not generate independent cash inflows.
 To determine impairment of a corporate asset, recoverable amount is determined for the CGUs to which the corporate asset belongs.

-An impairment loss is recognized if the carrying amount of an asset or CGU exceeds its estimated recoverable amount.
-Impairment losses are recognized in the statement of profit and loss.
+An impairment loss is recognised if the carrying amount of an asset or CGU exceeds its estimated recoverable amount.
+Impairment losses are recognised in the statement of profit and loss.

 (b) Other long-term employee benefit obligations